Captain525/The-Architectural-Illustrator/README.md

         However, in our problem we want the output to depend not only on randomness, but also on the image outline we pass in.
 Thus, we need to use a CONDITIONAL GAN instead.
 Paper (2) is the paper that proposes these nets, and fortunately they are very similar to normal GANS.

         All we do in the conditional case is provide an extra input to both the generator and the discriminator, which is the condition.
 Thus, we take in both the condition and the randomness as input in the generator, and we take in both generated/real images as well as the condition in the discriminator.
+The ways to implement this vary, but often we concatenate it to the noise/input images.

         However, one downside of this is that in more complicated models, the generator can learn to IGNORE the noise, and instead just use the condition.
 This problem is described in (3).
 To get around this, they implement the Dropout layers to simulate this randomness.
 However, they said this wasn't THAT effective, and we will attempt to find a way to remedy this.

 MODEL STRUCTURE:
+    We use the structure proposed in (3) which uses a UNet architecture for the generator, and uses a PatchGAN model for the classifier.